kubernetes-sigs/gateway-api/site-src/concepts/glossary.md

 ### Gateway Controller

-A _gateway controller_ is software that manages the infrastructure associated with routing traffic from outside the cluster to inside the cluster (north/south traffic), analogous to the earlier _ingress controller_ concept.
+A _gateway controller_ is software that manages the infrastructure associated with routing traffic across contexts using the Gateway API, analogous to the earlier _ingress controller_ concept.
 Gateway controllers often, but not always, run in the cluster where they're managing infrastructure.

 ### East/West traffic